Skip to main content

 To add a Fair value valuation:

-1. On the Ownership > Transactions page click Add transaction button
+1. Go to Ownership > Transactions, then click Add transaction

 3. Choose Fair value from the Valuation type dropdown